Vonng/Capslock/README.md

 #### Q: Why is there an older version in MacOS?

 **A**: There was an older version of Karabiner that used XML config.
-Apple modified it's kernel architecture in MacOS Sierra (10.12) and many programs had to be overhauled.
+Apple modified its kernel architecture in MacOS Sierra (10.12) and many programs had to be overhauled.
 So then there was a new version of Karabiner, the Karabiner-Elements, which is still in use today.

 #### Q: How can I customize it to my needs?